On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Preliminaries

 \subsection{On-Policy Policy Gradient Algorithms}

-Policy gradient algorithms are one of the most widely used methods in \RL{}.
-These methods perform gradient ascent over policy parameters to maximize an agent's expected return $J(\vtheta)$ (Eq.~\ref{eq:rl_objective}).
-The gradient of the $J(\vtheta)$ with respect to $\vtheta$, or \textit{policy gradient}, is often given as:
+Policy gradient algorithms perform gradient ascent over policy parameters to maximize an agent's expected return $J(\vtheta)$.
+The gradient of $J(\vtheta)$ with respect to $\vtheta$, or \textit{policy gradient}, is often given as:

-where $A^{\pi_\vtheta}(\vs,\va)$ is the \textit{advantage} of choosing action $\va$ in state $\vs$ and following $\pi_\vtheta$ thereafter.
-In practice, the expectation in Eq.\ \ref{eq:pg} is approximated with Monte Carlo samples collected from $\pi_\vtheta$ and an estimate of $A^{\pi_\vtheta}$ used in place of the true advantages \citep{schulman2015high}.
-After updating the policy parameters with this estimated gradient, the previously collected trajectories $\sD$ become off-policy with respect to the updated policy.
-To ensure gradient estimation remains unbiased, on-policy algorithms discard historic data after each update and collect new trajectories with the updated policy.
+where $A^{\pi_\vtheta}(\vs,\va)$ is the \textit{advantage} of choosing action $\va$ in state $\vs$ and following $\pi_\vtheta$ thereafter.\footnote{We note that Eq.~\ref{eq:pg} is a biased estimator of the policy gradient; the expectation is taken over the undiscounted state distribution $d_\pitheta$ rather than the discounted state distribution $d^\gamma_\pitheta$, so Eq.~\ref{eq:pg} is not the gradient of the discounted objective Eq.~\ref{eq:rl_objective}~\citep{nota2019policy}.
+Nevertheless, since many popular policy gradient algorithms estimate the policy gradient using Eq.~\ref{eq:pg}~\citep{schulman2017proximal, haarnoja2018soft, mnih2016asynchronous}, we use $d_\pitheta$ rather than $d^\gamma_\pitheta$ in this work. } In practice, the expectation in Eq.\ \ref{eq:pg} is approximated with Monte Carlo samples collected from $\pi_\vtheta$, and an estimate of $A^{\pi_\vtheta}$ is used in place of the true advantages \citep{schulman2015high}.
+Since off-policy data will bias this gradient estimator, on-policy algorithms discard historic off-policy data after each policy update and collect new data with the updated policy.\footnote{ In practice, policy gradient algorithms have other sources of gradient bias, such as using $\lambda$-returns in place of Monte Carlo returns~\citep{sutton2018reinforcement} and using $d^\gamma_\pitheta$ in place of $d_\pitheta$~\citep{nota2019policy}.}

-This foundational idea of policy learning via stochastic gradient ascent was first proposed by \citet{williams1992simple} under the name \textsc{reinforce}.
+This foundational idea of policy learning via stochastic gradient ascent was first proposed by \cite{williams1992simple} under the name \textsc{reinforce}.
 Since then, a large body of research has focused on developing more scalable policy gradient methods~\citep{kakade2001natural, schulman2015trust, mnih2016asynchronous, espeholt2018impala, lillicrap2015continuous, haarnoja2018soft}.
-Arguably, the most successful variant of policy gradient learning is proximal policy optimization (\PPO{})~\citep{schulman2017proximal}, the algorithm of choice in several high-profile success stories~\citep{berner2019dota, akkaya2019solving, vinyals2019grandmaster}.
-Rather than maximizing the standard \RL{} objective (Eq.~\ref{eq:rl_objective}), \PPO{} maximizes a surrogate objective: \\
+Currently, the most successful variant of on-policy learning is proximal policy optimization (PPO)~\citep{schulman2017proximal}, the algorithm of choice in several high-profile success stories~\citep{berner2019dota, akkaya2019solving, vinyals2019grandmaster}.
+PPO maximizes the clipped surrogate objective